Full Body Art Technician Licensing Information

 - Breaking down your work area.

-- Consulting with the client, including discussing the work they want done, advising them about risks, completing the consent form, and providing after-care information.
+- Advising Client about risks, completing the consent form, and providing after-care information.

 - Performing piercing or tattooing.